scholasticstan/alx-system_engineering-devops/0x09-web_infrastructure_design/secured_and_monitored_web_infrastructure.md

 # Explain what to do if you want to monitor your web server QPS

-Choose a Monitoring Solution: Select a suitable monitoring tool from options like Prometheus, Nagios, Zabbix, Datadog, or New Relic.
+1. Choose a Monitoring Solution: Select a suitable monitoring tool from options like Prometheus, Nagios, Zabbix, Datadog, or New Relic.

-Install and Configure: Set up the monitoring tool on your web server by installing an agent or exporter and following the tool's documentation for configuration.
+2. Install and Configure: Set up the monitoring tool on your web server by installing an agent or exporter and following the tool's documentation for configuration.

-Identify QPS Metric: Determine the metric or performance counter representing QPS based on your web server software, such as mod_status for Apache HTTP Server or stub_status for NGINX.
+3. Identify QPS Metric: Determine the metric or performance counter representing QPS based on your web server software, such as mod_status for Apache HTTP Server or stub_status for NGINX.

-Configure Data Collection: Specify the data source and extraction method for the QPS metric in the monitoring tool's configuration.
+4. Configure Data Collection: Specify the data source and extraction method for the QPS metric in the monitoring tool's configuration.

-Set Up Alerting: Configure alerts for exceeding QPS thresholds or detecting anomalies.
+5. Set Up Alerting: Configure alerts for exceeding QPS thresholds or detecting anomalies.

-Visualize and Analyze Data: Utilize the monitoring tool's visualization features to track QPS trends, identify peak usage, and uncover performance issues.
+6. Visualize and Analyze Data: Utilize the monitoring tool's visualization features to track QPS trends, identify peak usage, and uncover performance issues.

-Fine-tune and Optimize: Regularly monitor QPS metrics, make adjustments, and optimize server capacity, caching, database queries, and application code to improve performance.
+7. Fine-tune and Optimize: Regularly monitor QPS metrics, make adjustments, and optimize server capacity, caching, database queries, and application code to improve performance.

+# Why terminating SSL at the load balancer level is an issue

+Terminating SSL at the load balancer level can pose issues:

+1. End-to-End Encryption: Breaks encryption between load balancer and backend servers, compromising data security.

+2. Data Security and Compliance: Violates security and compliance requirements that mandate end-to-end encryption.

+3. Loss of Client Authentication: Backend servers lose access to client authentication information.

+4. Increased Load Balancer Processing: Adds computational load on the load balancer, affecting performance and scalability.

+5. Backend Server Overhead: Makes it difficult to perform certain tasks and monitor SSL-related metrics.

+6. Limited Flexibility: Restricts the use of advanced SSL/TLS features at the backend server level.

+# Why having only one MySQL server capable of accepting writes is an issue

+Having only one writable MySQL server can be problematic due to:

+1. Single Point of Failure: Increased risk of downtime and data loss.

+2. Limited Scalability: Inability to handle high write traffic efficiently.
+Lack of High Availability: No automatic failover mechanism during server unavailability.

+3. Data Consistency Challenges: Difficulty in maintaining data consistency in distributed systems.

+4. Concurrency and Performance Limitations: Contention and decreased performance during concurrent writes.

+5. Scalability and Load Balancing: Inability to distribute write load and ensure consistent performance.

+6. Implementing replication, clustering, or sharding can mitigate these issues by providing fault tolerance, scalability, and improved performance.

+# Why having servers with all the same components (database, web server and application server) might be a problem

+Having servers with all the same components (database, web server, and application server) can lead to issues such as:

+1. Lack of separation and troubleshooting difficulties.

+2. Limited scalability and inefficient resource allocation.

+3. Performance bottlenecks due to resource contention.

+4. Reduced fault isolation and increased downtime risk.

+5. Challenges with maintenance and upgrades.

+6. Restrictions on technology stack and flexibility.

+Adopting a modular and distributed architecture mitigates these issues, providing better scalability, fault isolation, performance optimization, and flexibility in managing components.